Vertex Pharmaceuticals, Inc. (VRTX) Shares Soar Above 1-Year High - News Heater

 VRTX’s Market Performance

-The stock of Vertex Pharmaceuticals, Inc. (VRTX) has seen a 1.99% increase in the past week, with a 18.69% rise in the past month, and a 17.90% gain in the past quarter.
-The volatility ratio for the week is 1.47%, and the volatility levels for the past 30 days are at 2.05% for VRTX.
-The simple moving average for the last 20 days is 6.49% for VRTX’s stock, with a simple moving average of 18.73% for the last 200 days.
+The stock of Vertex Pharmaceuticals, Inc. (VRTX) has seen a 3.18% increase in the past week, with a 21.02% rise in the past month, and a 17.53% gain in the past quarter.
+The volatility ratio for the week is 1.47%, and the volatility levels for the past 30 days are at 2.00% for VRTX.
+The simple moving average for the past 20 days is 4.94% for VRTX’s stock, with a 20.10% simple moving average for the past 200 days.

 Analysts’ Opinion of VRTX